M66B/FairEmail/FAQ.md

 <a name="FAQ6"></a>
 **(6) How can I login to Gmail / G suite?**

+Preferably select Gmail as provider and select an account on your device.

 To login to Gmail / G suite you'll often need an app password, for example when two factor authentication is enabled.
 See here for instructions: [https://support.google.com/accounts/answer/185833](https://support.google.com/accounts/answer/185833).